 NAVAL SCIENCE 4

-PURPOSE: Focused primarily on practical leadership techniques and implementation.
-The intent is to assist seniors in understanding leadership and improving their leadership skills by putting them in positions of leadership, under supervision, then helping them analyze the reasons for their varying degrees of success throughout the year.
-Classroom activities include seminars, reading assignments, classroom presentations, and practical work with younger cadets.
-Seniors are mentored/guided in their preparation for life after high school to include college preparation, scholarship applications, and the variety of choices that are available to them.
+PURPOSE: Focused primarily on practical techniques and implementation of learned skills for life after high school.
+The intent is to assist seniors in understanding and planning for a future based on either further education or potential careers in public, private and non-profit sectors.
+Classroom activities include seminars, reading assignments, classroom presentations, and practical work to support learned principles.
+Seniors are mentored/guided in their preparation for life after high school to include college preparation, scholarship applications, and the variety of choices that are available to them in various careers.

 NJROTC cadets participate in a number of outside, or extra-curricular, activities throughout the school year and during the summer months.
 These opportunities are designed to stimulate learning by hands-on experience and to reinforce classroom instruction.
 Some of these activities include: